RichardOtter/RichardOtter.github.io/index.md

 <https://SQLiteToolsForRootsMagic.com> is a great place to ask for help with SQL.
 For questions about this utility, use the email found at the end of the ReadMe file to contact me.

-## Developing SQL against the RootsMagic database
+## Developing SQL Against the RootsMagic Database

 This [link](https://github.com/ricko2001/Genealogy-scripts) brings you to the root of my GitHub repo for database SQL development.